Rpg

 Roll20 is a complete virtual tabletop solution.
 Alongside its extensive map and combat features, it provides excellent character creation and sheet management tools.
 This is ideal for groups playing online campaigns regularly.

-The marketplace offers thousands of official and community-created assets, from complete adventure modules with pre-built maps and tokens to specialized character sheet templates for different game systems and homebrews.
-The dynamic lighting system creates immersive exploration experiences, with characters' vision limited by their light sources and perception abilities.
+The marketplace offers thousands of official and community-created assets, from complete adventure modules with pre-built maps and tokens to focused character sheet templates for different game systems and homebrews.
+The dynamic lighting system creates tense exploration scenes, with characters' vision limited by their light sources and perception abilities.

 For character creation specifically, Roll20 offers system-specific sheets that adapt to the ruleset you're using.
 These sheets automate many calculations and feature roll templates that format dice results according to the game's conventions.
 Advanced API scripting (available on paid tiers) allows for custom automation beyond the standard features.